rpdav/nixos/README.md

 * [TheMaxMur's config](https://github.com/TheMaxMur/NixOS-Configuration) - Great documentation and contains a lot of features I borrowed from, like disko and lanzaboote.
 * [NixOS: Everything Everywhere All At Once](https://www.youtube.com/watch?v=CwfKlX3rA6E) - This convinced me to jump down the NixOS rabbit hole in the first place.
 * [DHH's Omarchy](https://github.com/basecamp/omarchy) - A beautiful, batteries-included hyprland config based on Arch.
 I borrowed some of his themes, keybinds, and apps for hyprland.

+## Virtualization
+My `nas` system is also a virtualization host running a windows VM with some hardware passthrough (an NVME drive, GPU, and audio and USB controllers).
+I use [nixvirt](https://github.com/AshleyYakeley/NixVirt) which allows libvirt networks and domains (that is, VMs) to be configured with nix expressions.
+See the readme in `system/hosts/nas/win-vm` for more details.